chungtseng96/Mall-Customer-Demographic-Segmentation-with-K-Means-Clustering/README.md

 ## Conclusion
 From the output and the visualization we can see that there are 6 clusters with different characteristics. <br>
-Cluster 1 (Dark Purple) - Low spending score, low annual income, and middle age Cluster 2 (Dark Blue) - Median spending score, median annual income, and middle to old age Cluster 3 (Yellow) - High spending score, low annual income, and young age Cluster 4 (Orange) - Median spending score, median annual income, and young to middle age Cluster 5 (Red) - Low spending score, median to high annual income, and middle age Cluster 6 (Light Purple) - High spending score, high annual income, and young to middle age
+Cluster 1 (Dark Purple) - Low spending score, low annual income, and middle age <br>
+Cluster 2 (Dark Blue) - Median spending score, median annual income, and middle to old age <br>
+Cluster 3 (Yellow) - High spending score, low annual income, and young age <br>
+Cluster 4 (Orange) - Median spending score, median annual income, and young to middle age <br>
+Cluster 5 (Red) - Low spending score, median to high annual income, and middle age <br>
+Cluster 6 (Light Purple) - High spending score, high annual income, and young to middle age <br>

-Once we know the characteristics of these clusters we can dig deeper into their consumer behavior and how it effects the mall's business model.
+Once we know the characteristics of these clusters we can dig deeper into their consumer behavior and how it effects the mall's business model. <br>
 The mall can utilize these insights to drive their advertisement, mall layout, target demographic, shop selections, and etc.